 When renovating the most functional rooms in your home, such as your kitchen or bathroom, decisions need to be made carefully when it comes to the elements that will be heavily utilized as well as being focal points of the room.
 Countertops are incredibly important in your kitchen since they are a key ‘work area’ for practically every activity that this room is used for.
 They are also among the most expensive pieces in these renovations so it’s crucial to make sure the investment in your particular choice is a wise one.

-If you would like some personalized advice, you can speak to a RenoAssistance Renovation Advisor free of charge on 1-888-670-9742 or submit the details of your project online and we can get in touch.
+If you would like some personalized advice, you can speak to a RenoAssistance Renovation Advisor with no fees on 1-888-670-9742 or submit the details of your project online and we can get in touch.
 We also have dedicated pages for more general tips regarding kitchen and bathroom renovations.

 In this article, we compare the pros and cons of the most popular countertop materials for kitchens to help guide you in making the best choice.